njanakiev/njanakiev.github.io/_posts/2019-01-23-python-filesystem-analysis.md

 git clone https://github.com/pandas-dev/pandas
 ```

-You can also directly download the repository [here](https://github.com/pandas-dev/pandas/archive/master.zip).
 To use the command-line tool you can run the following command:

 ```bash
 folderstats pandas/ -p -i -v -o pandas.csv